 “I’m just blessed she’s healthy and whole, and we’ll get through it," he said.

-According to her IMDb page, she now works as a camera operator on popular TV shows like "Impractical Jokers."
+According to her IMDb page, she has worked as a camera operator and assistant on various TV shows, including "Impractical Jokers."

 Jesse Bongiovi

-Almost two years after welcoming their first child, Bon Jovi and Hurley welcomed their first son, Jesse Bongiovi.
+Less than two years after welcoming their first child, Bon Jovi and Hurley welcomed their first son, Jesse Bongiovi, in 1995.

-The athlete attended the University of Notre Dame in South Bend, Indiana, where he played football for the Notre Dame Fighting Irish.
+The athlete attended the University of Notre Dame in Indiana, where he played football for the Notre Dame Fighting Irish.

 During his senior year at the school, Jesse Bongiovi came up with a plan to create Hampton Water, a rosé wine brand, with his dad.

-Speaking to Haute Living in 2022 for a profile about their wine company, the eldest Bongiovi son recalled how his father's love for the rosy drink inspired him to start a business.
+Speaking to Haute Living in August 2022 for a profile about their wine company, the eldest Bongiovi son recalled how his father's love for the drink inspired him to start a business.

-He told Haute Living that the brand started off with distribution in 13 states, and it is now available in 50 states and 50 countries.
+He told Haute Living that the brand started off with distribution in 13 states and as of August 2022, was available in 50 states and 50 countries.

-As for the greatest lesson his dad ever taught him?
-Jesse Bongiovi said Bon Jovi taught him patience.
+Jesse Bongiovi said patience is the greatest lesson his dad ever taught him

 Jacob Hurley Bongiovi